-The Company has also entered into employment and transition agreements with each of the other NEOs.
+The Company has also entered into an employment agreement with Mr. Loftus and a severance agreement with Mr. Kiernan.
 These agreements are designed to promote stability and continuity of senior management.
-Information regarding applicable payments under these agreements for the NEOs is also summarized in the Executive Compensation section below under the caption "Potential Payments on Termination or Change of Control."
+Information regarding applicable payments under these agreements is also summarized in the Executive Compensation section below under the caption "Potential Payments on Termination or Change of Control."